beave/sagan/doc/source/install.rst

 .. option:: --disable-libfastjson

    This option disables processing and producting JSON output.
-Note: If using ``liblognorm`` automatically enables this feature.  **You probably don't want to do with**
+Note: Using ``liblognorm`` automatically enables this feature.  **You probably don't want to do with**

 .. option:: --with-libfastjson-includes=DIR